-What You Can Do When Other Adults Provide Alcohol or Other Drugs To Minors
+What You Can Do When Other Adults Provide Alcohol or Marijuana To Minors

 As a parent, you have the most influence on whether or not your child drinks or uses other drugs.
-By choosing not to provide alcohol to your child, you are in the majority along with 99% of Northland parents.
+By choosing not to provide alcohol or marijuana to your child, you are in the majority of Northland parents.

-Unfortunately, there is still a small percentage of parents who provide alcohol or other drugs to minors or allow underage drinking or drug use on their property.
+Unfortunately, there is still a small percentage of parents who provide alcohol or marijuana or allow underage drinking or drug use on their property.
 It can be a frustrating and confusing situation to navigate if you learn of an adult condoning and enabling these risky behaviors.

-When you learn information or details about underage drinking or drug use, the best thing to do is to take direct action:
+When you learn information or details about underage drinking or marijuana use, the best thing to do is to take direct action:

 We understand that it can be difficult to confront other adults directly.
 Also, if you find out about the incident after the fact, it may be too late for law enforcement or the school to take action.